3TTemi/sportify-backend/README.md

 ## Description

 _Sportify_ is an API that allows its clients to:
 - Access a database storing Cornell University's home games, in which the client can view all current and future games or modify their search by selecting qualities that specific games might have in common (referred to as _identifiers_)
-- Register, Login, and Login into an account using an inputted email and password
+- Register, Login, and Lougout of an account using an inputted email and password
 - Edit the Configuration of the Account (Adding Funds, Changing Username)
 - Purchase tickets for one or more games